bigchaindb/bigchaindb-driver/docs/usage.rst

         owners_after=[([carly.verifying_key], 5), ([carly.verifying_key], 5)]

-    The reason why the addresses are contained in ``lists`` its because each condition can have multiple ownership.
+    The reason why the addresses are contained in ``lists`` is because each condition can have multiple ownership.
 For instance we can create a condition with ``amount=10`` in which both Carly and Alice are owners
     with: